Cow Valve Replacements: 5 Important Facts

 Mechanical Heart Valve Replacement

-Several studies have shown that heart valve recipients report the same quality of life whether they receive a replacement mechanical or tissue valve.
-There is also research that demonstrates no significant difference in long-term survival between these two types of valves.
+Some studies have shown that heart valve recipients report the same quality of life whether they receive a replacement mechanical or tissue valve.

 What are the Advantages of Cow Valves?